ProjectHopper/Predict-Bitcoin-Price-w-Machine-Learning-_Python/README.md

 File overview:

-* `prediction.ipynb` - a Jupyter notebook that contains the code to predict Bitcoin prices
+* `Downloading Bitcoin Price Data.ipynb` -  a Jupyter notebook that creates our wikipedia edit dataset.
-* `sentiment.ipynb` - a Jupyter notebook that creates our wikipedia edit dataset.
+* `Prep data for Machine Learning_Training Baseline ML Mode.ipynb` - a Jupyter notebook that contains the code to predict Bitcoin prices

 # Local Setup